The Racecourse, Northampton: History

-From 1632, unofficial race meetings were held at Northampton Heath, the name originally given to the area including the Racecourse.
-Races continued here until 1681, when they were stopped due to the number of accidents.
+From 1632, unofficial race meetings were held at Northampton Heath, the name originally given to the area including the Racecourse (with a 1813 map referring to the site as 'The Race Ground').
+Races continued here until 1904, when they were stopped due to the number of accidents.

 The park is believed to have been used from 1778 to 1882 as an area where freemen had grazing rights under the 1778 Act of Enclosure.
 Between these dates the Racecourse was known simply as the Freeman's Common.
 In 1882 when Commoners lost their right to graze cattle, the land was sold on by the Northampton Corporation Act.
 The park was then used by the public as a general recreation ground.

 Race meetings resumed in 1727, with the help of Lord Spencer, and in 1737 the first official race meet was held on the new course.
 The races were well-attended and frequently visited by royalty, including the Prince of Wales, later Edward VII.
 In 1844 new stands were erected on the site at a cost of more than £2000.